-A tricep strain is a tear to the Triceps Brachii muscle at the back of the upper arm.
-This muscle straightens the elbow.
+A tricep strain is a tear to the triceps brachii muscle at the back of the upper arm which contracts to straighten the elbow.

 Symptoms of a tricep strain